-- Your job (riskier jobs, like the ones refered above, usually cost more);
+- Your job (riskier jobs, like the ones referred above, usually cost more);

 - Your location (the fees can vary in different regions of the UK);

-- Your claims history (insurers might think you’re more risky depending on your health record, for example).
+- Your claims history (insurers might think you’re riskier depending on your health record, for example).

 Is personal accident insurance tax deductible?

-No, personal accident insurance is not tax deductible, since it's not considered as an expense strictly related to the business.
+No, personal accident insurance is not tax-deductible, since it's not considered an expense strictly related to the business.
 But business insurance - which you will also probably need as a self-employed or company owner - is!